-EMPHASIS: Forestry, Fisheries, Wildlife Management DEGREE: Associate in Arts
+Emphasis: Forestry, Fisheries, Wildlife Management Degree: Associate in Arts Total Credits: 90

-PURPOSE: The AA emphasis prepares students for transfer into Natural Resource Management professional programs typically with very specific coursework for a bachelor's degree.
+PURPOSE: This Associate of Arts in Natural Resource Management emphasis prepares students for transfer into Natural Resource Management professional programs typically with very specific coursework for a bachelor's degree.
 To prepare for a program in forestry, fisheries, or wildlife management students should take at least two quarters of Calculus and one quarter of Introduction to Statistics.
 Natural Science requirements vary among transfer institutions.
 Some require only 10 credits of BIOL& 221, 222, 223 while others also require CHEM& 131.

-Consult your advisor as you plan your curriculum and coordinate your program with the requirements of the institution to which you plan to transfer.
+Please consult with your advisor as you plan your curriculum and coordinate your program with the requirements of the institution to which you plan to transfer.